Atlantis004/Computer_Vision_Project/README.md

 **Week 4 — Interactive Three.js Viewer**
 Implement a Photosynth-style web viewer with smooth interpolation between camera poses and point-cloud rendering.

-**Week 5 — Final Integration and Report**
-Integrate the full pipeline, prepare a final written report, and record a short demonstration video.